-Syntax Description ۱ · · · · · · · · · · · · · · · · · · · -, COS (Optional) Classify an ingress packet by using the packet class of service (CoS) value.
-For an untagged packet, the port default CoS value is used. dscp (Optional) Classify an ingress packet by using the packet Differentiated Services Code Point (DSCP) values (most significant 6 bits of 8-bit service-type field).
+202 cos (Optional) Classify an ingress packet by using the packet class of service (CoS) value.
+For an untagged packet, the port default CoS value is used. dscp(Optional) Classify an ingress packet by using the packet Differentiated S Code Point (DSCP) values (most significant 6 bits of 8-bit service-type fit a non-IP packet, the packet CoS value is used if the packet is tagged.
+If th is untagged, the default port CoS value is used to map CoS to DSCP. ip-precedence (Optional) Classify an ingress packet by using the packet IP-precedence value (most significant 3 bits of 8-bit service-type field).
 For a non-IP packet, the packet CoS value is used if the packet is tagged.
-If the packet is untagged, the default port CoS value is used to map CoS to DSCP. ip-precedence (Optional) Classify an ingress packet by using the packet IP-precedence value (most significant 3 bits of 8-bit service-type field).
-For a non-IP packet, the packet CoS value is used if the packet is tagged.
 If the packet is untagged, the port default CoS value is used to map CoS to DSCP.
-Defaults The action is not trusted.
+The action is not trusted.
 If no keyword is specified when the command is entered, the default is dscp .
-Command Modes Policy-map class configuration Command History Release Modification 12.2(40)EX2 This command was introduced.
-Usage Guidelines traffic.
-For examp Usage Guidelines traffic.
-For examp map to match and with this command supersede trust values set with the mls qos trust interface Usage Guidelines traffic.
-For examp map to match and Trust values set w configuration com le, incoming traffic with certain DSCP values can be trusted.
-You can configure a class l trust the DSCP values in the incoming traffic. with this command supersede trust values set with the mls qos trust interface nmand. nd is mutually exclusive with set policy-map class configuration command within the Usage Guidelines traffic.
-For examp map to match and Trust values set w configuration com The trust comman same policy map.
-If you specify tru le, incoming traffic with certain DSCP values can be trusted.
-You can configure a class l trust the DSCP values in the incoming traffic. with this command supersede trust values set with the mls qos trust interface nmand. nd is mutually exclusive with set policy-map class configuration command within the
+Policy-map class configuration Release Modification 12.2(40)EX2 This command was introduced.
+Use this command to distinguish the quality of service (QoS) trust behavior for certain traffic from other traffic.
+For example, incoming traffic with certain DSCP values can be trusted.
+You can configure a class map to match and trust the DSCP values in the incoming traffic.
+Trust values set with this command supersede trust values set with the mls qos trust interface configuration command.
+The trust comma same policy map. nd is mutually exclusive with set policy-map class configuration command within the same policy map.
+If you specify tru The action is not a Policy-map class Release 12.2(40)EX2 Use this command traffic.
+For examp map to match and Trust values set w